Physics-Informed Neural Networks vs. Physics Models for Non-Invasive Glucose Monitoring: A Comparative Study Under Noise-Stressed Synthetic Conditions: Background and Related Work

 \paragraph{Practical considerations.} PINNs excel when the \emph{physics is accurate and complete}; otherwise the residual term can mis-guide training.
 Choosing $\lambda_{\text{phys}}$ is non-trivial: too small and the network ignores physics; too large and it overfits imperfect equations.
-Moreover, solving Eq.~\eqref{eq:rte-loss} requires dense angular quadrature, inflating both parameter count and training cost.
+Moreover, solving the full RTE residual requires dense angular quadrature, inflating both parameter count and training cost.

-In the glucose-sensing literature, most reported PINNs include only Beer–Lambert penalties and omit scattering or personalised anatomy, leaving open the question of their advantage under realistic signal-to-noise ratios.
-Our study quantifies that gap by comparing three PINN variants—including a full RTE PINN—against physics-engineered linear models and an SDNN baseline.
+In the glucose-sensing literature, most reported PINNs include only Beer–Lambert penalties and omit scattering or personalised anatomy, leaving open the question of their advantage under low signal-to-noise ratios.
+Our study quantifies that gap by comparing three PINN variants--including an RTE-inspired PINN--against physics-engineered linear models and an SDNN baseline.